rkhue/lion-lang/LiON/assets/doc/node/set.md

 DESCRIPTION
     The `set` statement is used to modify the relative attribute from a node given it's pathname.
-    If the given pathname does not exist, it will create a variable.

 SYNTAX
     set <pathname> <value: Any>